 The vanishing of $\int_{\partial_{\geq 3} F} f(\Gamma)$ results from Kontsevich's vanishing Lemmas.
 Concretely, suppose there are $3\leq l \leq k$ points colliding together.
 By integrating over the $l$ points first we obtain an integral of the form $\int_{\FM_D(l)}\nu$, where $\nu$ is a product of $\phi_{i,j}$.
 If the dimension $D$ is at least $3$, this integral vanishes as in \cite[Lemma 2.2]{K3}, using property \textit{(iii)} of Proposition \ref{prop:angular form}.

+To factor the integral we used the trivialization of the tangent bundle in this step.
+For later use we shall however remark that this is not necessary.
+More precisely, let the full subgraph on the ``colliding'' vertices be $\gamma$.
+Then by the same argument as in the proof of \cite[Lemma 2.2]{K3}, using property \textit{(iii)} of Proposition \ref{prop:angular form}, we may assume that all vertices of $\gamma$ have valence $\geq 3$.
+But then the inner integral describes a form of degree $\geq \frac 3 2 l(D-1)-lD + D+1 = \frac 12 l(D-3)+D+1>D$ on $M$, and $M$ is of dimension $D$.
+Hence this integral must vanish.

 If $D=2$, because of property \textit{(ii)} of Proposition \ref{prop:angular form} we can use the Kontsevich vanishing lemma from \cite[Section 6.6]{K1} to ensure the vanishing of the integral.

 \end{proof}